 SkillsUSASkills USA ClubAdviser: Yarbrough Williams, Kelsey FurseEmail: email@example.com, firstname.lastname@example.org

 Description:SkillsUSA is a partnership of students, teachers and industry working together to ensure America has a skilled workforce.
 SkillsUSA helps each student excel.
 We provide educational programs, events and competitions that support career and technical education (CTE) in the nation’s classrooms.

 Student AmbassadorsStudent AmbassadorsAdviser: Pat MooreEmail: email@example.com

 Meeting Information: Last MondaysWebsite:

-Description: Student Ambassadors is an organization for students who love FVHS, meeting new people, and helping others.
-Student Ambassadors promote a welcoming and engaging school climate, with particular emphasis in helping new students transition to FVHS.
-Applications will be available in December.
+Description: The mission of the FVHS Student Ambassador program is to promote a welcoming and engaging school environment, with particular emphasis in helping new students in their transition to FVHS.

 Description:The purpose of Student Council is to stimulate student interest and to encourage student participation and spirit in all school affairs, to promote high standards of citizenship in the school, and to develop, through actual practice, a love and respect for democracy among the students.
 We organize many school events, including Homecoming, school dances, and charity drives.
 We will welcome thirteen students from each grade to the organization in the spring, as chosen by a class election.
 If interested, listen for an announcement about the application/election process.